Aissac/radiant-database-mailer-extension/README.md

       - one@one.com
       - two@two.com

+Any attachments that the e-mail might have will be saved on the file system.
+They can be downloaded from the details page of every record.

 If you want to take advantage of the blob field you need to create a `email` page part.
 The blob field keeps the sent version of the email.

 Fields that are not specified by `DATABASE_MAILER_COLUMNS` are silently ignored.